ivanvorobei/SPIndicator/README.md

 If you need alert from Apple music, use library [SPAlert](https://github.com/ivanvorobei/SPAlert).

-If you like the project, don't forget to `put star ★`.
-Check out my other libraries:
+If you like the project, don't forget to `put star ★`.<br>Check out my other libraries:

 <p float="left">